syncfusion-content/uwp-docs/uwp/CellGrid/Styles-and-Formatting.md

 ## Text Wrap

-If the cell value in the SfCellGrid does not fit in a single line, then it can be wrapped by using `TextWrapping` property and the height can be adjusted with
+If the cell value in the Excel-like Grid does not fit in a single line, then it can be wrapped by using `TextWrapping` property and the height can be adjusted with
 `ResizeRowsToFit` method.

 {% tabs %}